azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 ### Summary

-As of `v7.3.0` (incl.) of `stubby4j`, a new feature is available that enables you to configure a proxy/intercept where requests are proxied to another service (i.e.: a real, live service), when such requests did not match any of the configured stubs.
+As of `v7.3.0` (incl.) of `stubby4j`, it is possible to configure a proxy/intercept where requests are proxied to another service (i.e.: a real, live service), when such requests did not match any of the configured stubs.

-On this page you will learn how to add a proxy configuration described in YAML to an existing stub `request`/`response` YAML configuration that you created as part of [Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto).
+On this page you will learn how to add a proxy configuration, described in YAML, to an existing stub `request`/`response` YAML configuration that you created as part of [Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto).

 Keep on reading to understand how to add proxy configurations to your `stubby4j` YAML config.

 ## Proxy configuration HOWTO

 This section explains the usage, intent and behavior of each YAML property on the proxy configuration object.
-In `stubby4j` YAML config, the proxy configuration object is denoted using the `proxy-config` property in YAML.
+In `stubby4j` YAML config, the proxy configuration object is declared using the `proxy-config` property.

 In order to enable request proxying behavior in `stubby4j`, you need to add at least one `proxy-config` object to your YAML config.
-This would be the default proxy config (denoted with `default proxy config` hereafter in this guide).
+This would be the default proxy config (in this guide it is denoted as `default proxy config` hereafter).
 The `default proxy config` serves as a catch-all for requests that don't match any of the `stubby4j`'s stubs.
-That's the most basic setup.
+To have only one `proxy-config` declared is the most basic setup you can have for request proxying behavior.

-In addition to the `default proxy config`, you can also add additional `proxy-config`s.
-To have multiple proxy configurations is useful when you do not want to apply the same catch-all proxy behavior to non-matched requests.
-Instead, you can have a fine-grained per-request control which remote host you want to route the unmatched request to by selecting a relevant proxy configuration.
+In addition to the declared `default proxy config`, you can also add additional `proxy-config`s.
+To have multiple proxy configurations is useful when you do not want to apply the same catch-all proxying behavior to all non-matched requests.
+Instead, you want to have a fine-grained per-request control which remote host you want to route an unmatched request by enforcing a specific proxy configuration at runtime.
+How to select a specific proxy configuration at runtime discussed further in the [Application of proxy config at runtime](#application-of-proxy-config-at-runtime) section.

-You can control at runtime using an HTTP header `x-stubby4j-proxy-config-uuid` (you set this header on the HTTP request to `stubby4j`) which proxy configuration (identified by the `uuid` property) should be applied if your request was not matched to any of the stubs.
+First, let's understand how to declare a proxy configuration.
 The following is a fully-populated example with multiple `proxy-config` objects:

 ```yaml
 - proxy-config: